Updated on July, 2016

-Since the subjects and the subject matter studied in MBBS is entirely different from the intermediate level.
-Students at the beginning may feel difficulty studying as the topics and terminologies are completely new to them.
+Since the subjects and the subject matter studied in MBBS is entirely different from the intermediate level, students in the beginning may find difficulty in studying, as the topics and terminologies are completely new to them.
 But as you go on and with keen interest, it will eventually be interesting and fun to learn.
 Consulting the seniors will have very valuable role.
 Through out the 1st 2 years of MBBS you should follow these guidelines and tips.

 Attend classes regularly: Missing the classes means missing several important points, experiences and tips that teachers share in their lectures.
 They are seldom found in any books.
 Moreover, one who misses the class will not be well acquainted with the topic and probable questions that may be asked.

 Know the lesson plan: Go through the topic beforehand to have a rough idea.
 This will help you to pick up what the teacher is mentioning in his lectures easily.
 You can do this only when you know the lesson plan.

 Be keen to learn: You must have a keen interest to go through a medical dictionary whenever you find a new medical terminology.
 This will help you a lot in understanding different topics.

 Regular studies: Study regularly 4-6 hours a day even when there are no exams arriving.
 In this time, you should concentrate in making notes, highlighting important texts in book, creating mnemonics and every other things that can be done to make studying easier for future.
 You can take a break on a friday or saturday night but utilize the morning for studies as brain has higher ability to catch things then.

 Choose your study time according to your control over sleep.
 Are you an owl or a early bird?
 In MBBS life, it doesn’t matter till you can study.
 I couldn’t wake up timely in the morning so I used to sleep late at night.

 Spend your time on Understanding topics: Understanding makes memory sustainable compared to mugging up.